ModelInference/dinv/examples/sum/README.md

 client sends two random integers to server, and server responds with the sum.

-This script mannages the instrumentation and execution of these programs, as well as the merging of their generated logs, and execution of daikon on their generated trace files.
+This script manages the instrumentation and execution of these programs, as well as the merging of their generated logs, and execution of daikon on their generated trace files.